deepika-jangid/Auto_Website_Deployment/README.md

   <br>    sudo docker run -dit -p 8081:80 -v /developer:/usr/local/apache2/htdocs/ --name webdev httpd
   <br>fi

   <br>Above code of the execute shell will first copy all the data that jenkins downloaded from GITHUB repo. of Sub-Developer to the directory of Developer that we created          earlier in Rhel8.
-After copying data, it will launch a container through docker using httpd image so to deploy Developer's website on Dev-Docker environment.
+After copying data, it will launch a container(give any name say'webdev') through docker using httpd image so to deploy Developer's website on Dev-Docker      environment.

+  Write the following code in the execute shell of Job2-
+  <br>sudo cp -vrf * /master
+  <br>if sudo docker ps | grep webmaster
+  <br>then
+  <br>    echo "Already Running"
+  <br>else
+  <br>   sudo docker run -dit -p 8082:80 -v /master:/usr/local/apache2/htdocs/ --name webmaster httpd
+  <br>fi

+  <br>This will launch the container for master branch and deploy the code of master on the master-docker environment.